-The total OPEB liability in the July 1, 2019 and 2018 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the July 1, 2020 and 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Inflation Rate 2.8% Consumer Price Index

-Salary Increases Consistent with various pension plan valuation assumptions in which employees participate.

-Discount Rate 2.79% and 2.98% S&P 20-year municipal bond index rate for June 30, 2019 and 2018, respectively.

-Healthcare Cost Trend Rate Pre-age 65 ranges from 7.0% to 4.5%

-Post-age 65 ranges from 5.5% to 4.5%

-Mortality For healthy lives the RP-2014 Blue Collar (males) and

-White Collar (females) Healthy Annuitant Tables and the RP-2014 Combined Healthy Mortality Table (rolled back to 2006 using RP-2014 projection) then projected on a fully generational basis by Mortality Improvement Scale MP-

-2018 for June 30, 2019 and 2018, respectively.

-For existing disabled lives the RP-2000 Disabled Retiree Mortality Table not projected with mortality improvement and the RP-2014 Disabled Retiree Mortality Table (rolled back to 2006 using RKP-2014 projection) then projected on a fully generational basis by Mortality Improvement Scale

-MP-2018 for June 30, 2019 and 2018, respectively.
+Actuarial Cost Method Entry Age Normal Salary Increases Consistent with various pension plan valuation assumptions in which employees participate.
+Discount Rate 2.66% and 2.79% S&P 20-year municipal bond index rate for June 30, 2020 and 2019, respectively.
+Healthcare Cost Trend Rate Pre-age 65 ranges from 6.8% to 4.5% for June 30, 2020 Post-age 65 ranges from 5.3% to 4.5% for June 30, 2020 Pre-age 65 ranges from 7.0% to 4.5% for June, 30, 2019 Post-age 65 ranges from 5.5% to 4.5% for June 30, 2019 Mortality For healthy lives the RP-2014 Blue Collar (males) and White Collar (females) Healthy Annuitant Tables and the RP-2014 Combined Healthy Mortality Table (rolled back to 2006 using RP-2014 projection) then projected on a fully generational basis by Mortality Improvement Scale MP-2018 for June 30, 2020 and 2019.
+For existing disabled lives the RP-2000 Disabled Retiree Mortality Table not projected with mortality improvement for June 30, 2020 and 2019.

 The actuarial assumptions used by the pension plans covering the same participants were used for the retirement, termination, disability, and salary scale assumptions.
-The actuarial assumptions used in the July 1, 2019 and 2018 valuations were based on the results of an actuarial experience study for pension plan actuarial valuations for the period July 1, 2014 to June 30, 2018.
-There were no changes in benefit terms for 2019 and 2018.
+The actuarial assumptions used in the July 1, 2020 and 2019 valuations were based on the results of an actuarial experience study for pension plan actuarial valuations for the period July 1, 2014 to June 30, 2018.
+There were no changes in benefit terms for 2020 and 2019.

-No changes in benefits or assumptions have occurred between the June 30, 2019 and 2018 measurement dates of the collective total OPEB liability and the June 30, 2020 and 2019 reporting dates of the System, respectively, that are expected to have a significant effect on the System's proportionate share of the collective total OPEB liability.
+No changes in benefits or assumptions have occurred between the June 30, 2020 and 2019 measurement dates of the collective total OPEB liability and the June 30, 2021 and 2020 reporting dates of the System, respectively, that are expected to have a significant effect on the System's proportionate share of the collective total OPEB liability.